Mitiq: A software package for error mitigation on noisy quantum computers: Benchmarks with Mitiq

-Figure~\ref{fig:ibm-rigetti-randomized-benchmark} shows the results from error mitigation on two-qubit randomized benchmarking circuits run on both IBM and Rigetti quantum computers.
+\Cref{fig:ibm-rigetti-randomized-benchmark} shows the effect of zero-noise extrapolation on two-qubit randomized benchmarking circuits run on both IBM and Rigetti quantum computers.
 The blue curve shows the expectation value $\langle 0 0 | \rho | 0 0 \rangle$ (which should be 1 for a noiseless circuit where $\rho = |0 0\rangle \langle 0 0|$) at different noise levels, and markers show mitigated observable values obtained from different inference techniques.
 Error bars show the standard deviation over fifty independent runs.

-In Fig.~\ref{fig:ibm-rigetti-randomized-benchmark}(a), the expectation value decays, on average, exponentially as noise is increased by random local unitary folding described in Sec.~\ref{sec:noise-scaling}.
-(Note that such exponential decay is expected if a depolarizing noise model is assumed.)
-Accordingly, exponential inference provides a zero-noise value closest to the true noiseless value.
-In Fig.~\ref{fig:ibm-rigetti-randomized-benchmark}(b), the exponential decay is less pronounced and quadratic extrapolation provides the best zero-noise estimate in this case.

 Depending on the noise model as well as base noise level, different inference techniques can provide better zero-noise estimates.
+The aim of the experiments shown in \cref{fig:ibm-rigetti-randomized-benchmark} is to demonstrate how Mitiq can be used to easily apply different extrapolation techniques on different backends.
+In this work, we are not interested in a rigorous comparison of the performances of different extrapolation methods, since this would require a much more detailed experimental and statistical analysis.

-We discuss inference techniques more in Sec.~\ref{sec:factories} and the limitations of zero-noise extrapolation more in Sec.~\ref{subsec:zne-limitations}.
+We discuss inference techniques more in \cref{sec:factories} and the limitations of zero-noise extrapolation more in \cref{subsec:zne-limitations}.